Get custom quote

 But that’s not all.
 Customers who attach the oval bumper stickers to their own cars—and are spotted by a Malley’s employee will win a $25 gift certificate for the candy maker’s creations.
 No wonder the oval designs are spotted all over town.
 Not only that, but one of those customers so spotted each month will receive $500 in cash.
 Not only does Malley promote his business with the stickers, but he also promotes his customers.
 How can Clevelanders not fall in love with such a well-marketed business, particularly when it is giving away free candy?

-Malley is a genius for putting his order form for the sticker on the company website.
+Malley is a genius for creative business marketing strategy ideas, putting his order form for the sticker on the company website.
 While one is busy filling out the order form, the website’s prominent display of the word “chocolate” in all caps shouts “Buy Me.”
 While ordering merchandise that helps Malley market his chocolates, a customer is usually enticed to fill out an order form for her or his favorite while s/he’s on the site.

 Even if customers aren’t lucky enough to score some free chocolate, Malley makes customers who place a bumper sticker on their cars feel like part of a distinctively Cleveland tribe.
 He dubs them members of the “Chocolate Club.”
 As a result, people whose cars bear the Malley’s mark feel a part of something bigger than themselves.
 They have declared themselves publicly to be chocolate lovers—and can connect with fellow chocolate lovers whose cars also bear the distinctive mark.